The Odyssey (2016 film): Premise

 The film follows Jacques-Yves Cousteau, a French ocean-going adventurer, biologist, and filmmaker.
 It sticks to historical events, and was based on documentation and interviews with people who worked with Cousteau.

-In 1949, Cousteau was an eccentric naval officer in France, with a beautiful oceanside house, who wanted to be a pilot.
-But he quits the Navy to explore and document the ocean.
+In 1949, Cousteau was an eccentric French naval officer, with a beautiful oceanside house, who wanted to be a pilot.
+But he quit the Navy to explore and document the ocean.
 His boat, Calypso, was a 1941 minesweeper.
 The film is a biopic covering aquatic adventures over thirty years.
 Cousteau is revealed to be an adventurer but also an inventor.
 He designed the autonomous regulator, but also had romantic views of colonising the sea.
 The film documents the decline of his finances and fortunes and banks pull out as the era of 'robotics' and automation begins as a more plausible financial investment than Cousteau's ideas of civilizations living under the sea.
 While he was influential and ambitious, he is revealed to be disloyal to his wife Simone, who remains on the Calypso year-round while Cousteau travels extensively.
 He conflicts with and is reconciled with his environmentalist son, Philippe, who is also a filmmaker.
 A major trip to Antarctica sees him working with his son and loyal crew, to make films he has promised to his investors and producing essential revenue as his business was failing.
-Cousteau is then showing gathering fame and travelling the world in the late 1970s.
+Cousteau is then shown garnering fame and travelling the world in the late 1970s.
 The death of Philippe on 28 June 1979, in a PBY Catalina flying boat crash in the Tagus river near Lisbon is the low point in Cousteau's life.

 Cousteau is shown to be a popularizer of the hidden wonders of the sea, and the person who raised the most awareness of the ocean and the need for environmental protection for many decades.
 His role in brokering the moratorium on resource exploitation in Antarctica is mentioned in the closing credits.